Progress Report

 1. Outline of the project

 We will construct an evaluation technique of the effectiveness of input at optimized actuation locations on a realistic weather simulator.
 The weather fields to be modified and controlled in this project are those of extreme weather such as local heavy precipitation.
-Reproduction of such kind of meteorological phenomena is not easy in simulations at current.
-Therefore, it is necessary to reliably reproduce extreme weather for evaluating the effects of inputs on extreme weather fields on a weather simulator at first.
-In addition, since there are various weather models and each model has advantages and disadvantages, the selection of the weather model is also important.
-In this theme, we will clarify various parameters such as the weather model to be used, the boundary conditions, the size of the computational domain, the resolution, etc. Then, the optimization method of actuator locations developed in other themes of our project will be applied to verify the effectiveness of the proposed method.
+The reproduction of such phenomena is not easy in simulations at the moment.
+Therefore, it is necessary to reliably reproduce extreme weather for evaluating the effects of inputs on a weather simulator first.
+In addition, since there are various numerical weather prediction models and each model has advantages and disadvantages, the selection of the numerical model is also important.
+In this theme, we will clarify various configurations such as cloud microphysics, the boundary conditions, the size of the computational domain, the grid resolution, etc. Then, the optimization method of actuator placement developed in other themes of our project will be applied to verify the effectiveness of the proposed method.

 2. Outcome so far

-We have selected a weather simulator and conducted trial simulations.
-We are mainly using the WRF model, which was developed mainly by the National Center for Atmospheric Research (NCAR) in the United States.
-This is because the WRF model provides the adjoint model required for typical methods of calculating sensitivity to inputs, and the optimization method of actuator locations developed in this project also anticipates the use of the adjoint model.
+We verified that an intervention with optimized actuator placement could change the amount of rainfall more significantly than an intervention with randomly placed actuators using a weather simulator.
+We are using the WRFPLUS model, which was developed mainly by the National Center for Atmospheric Research (NCAR) because the model includes the adjoint model required for efficient sensitivity analysis, and the optimization method of actuator placement developed in our project anticipates the use of the adjoint model.

 3. Future plans